Sahu-sunil-cpu/Solana-Account-Inspector-CLI/README.md

 4. output on cmd is easily readable
 5. unit tests for edge cases and each feature
 6. showing relevant errors to the end user
-7. errors can be wrong public key, any other argument instead of available cluster and fetching error
-8. supporing the help argument
+7. supporting the help argument